-TIP: Invoke Markup faster on iPad by placing your Apple Pencil on what you’d like to annotate.
+Tip: Invoke Markup faster on iPad by placing your Apple Pencil on what you’d like to annotate.

-Saving and managing your signatures
+Save and manage your signatures

-4) You can now add as many new signatures as you like or delete existing ones.
+5) You can now add as many new signatures as you like or delete existing ones.

 For instance, you can easily add your signature to any image in the Photos app.
-Or, you could sign a PDF kept in a third-party cloud storage service, right from the Files app.
+Or, you could sign a PDF kept in a third-party cloud storage service right from the Files app.
 Perhaps you’d like to quickly send a signed PDF attachment to someone without leaving Mail?

 With Markup, you can do all that and then some more!

-If you use Notes as your document scanner, you can sign any scanned document and send it quickly via mail, iMessage or another service without ever leaving the Notes app.
+If you use Notes as your document scanner, you can sign any scanned document and send it quickly via Mail, iMessage, or another service without ever leaving the Notes app.

 Similarly, you can use the Markup tools to sign an agreement that was attached to an email message and send it back on its way without switching apps—Mail intuitively inserts your newly signed attachment into a reply to the original email it came in.